 It goes without saying that drink driving is a crime, however far fewer people are aware of the law when it comes to driving under the influence of Cannabis.
-An average of four UK motorists a day are found guilty of driving on drugs.
+An average of four UK motorists a day is found guilty of driving on drugs.
 Our driving offence solicitors have outlined a few key areas below regarding the law when it comes to drug driving and driving under the influence of cannabis:

 Can the Police make you take a drug test?

 To put it simply, if the Police have a reason to believe that you are on drugs, they have every right to make you do a ‘field impairment assessment’.
 This is generally a series of tests, often including asking you to walk in a straight line.
 They can also screen for cannabis using a roadside drug kit.

 If the police determine that you’re unfit for driving due to the use of drugs, you will be arrested and will be taken to a police station to perform a blood or urine test.
 Refusing to do so may result in a Failing to Provide a Specimen offence.

 The drug driving law was amended in 2015, which made it a criminal offence to drive with one or more controlled drugs above a specified level in your blood.
 The change in Section 5A of the Road Traffic Act means that the police do not need to prove that the driver in question was impaired whilst driving – they simply have to show evidence that the driver had drugs in their system above the specified level.

 If a driver tests positive for having more than 2µg of Delta-9-tetrahydrocannibinol, or THC (the active compound found in cannabis), per 100ml of blood, then this is considered a positive test, and is likely to lead to prosecution.

 “This change in law has enabled us to prosecute thousands more dangerous drivers who may have previously escaped detection yet still presented a very serious threat to other road users,” – Chief Constable Anthony Bangham, National Police Chief’s Council spokesman.